-Johannesburg, 3 May 2018 - Richard Spoor Inc, Abrahams Kiewitz Inc and the Legal Resources Centre – representing claimants in the silicosis and tuberculosis class action litigation - and the Occupational Lung Disease Working Group - representing African Rainbow Minerals, Anglo American SA, AngloGold Ashanti, Gold Fields, Harmony and Sibanye-Stillwater – are pleased to announce that the a full bench of the South Gauteng High Court on Friday 26 July 2019 approved the settlement agreement reached in the silicosis class action and that on the 10 December the settlement agreement became unconditional.
+Johannesburg, 26 July 2019 – Richard Spoor Inc, Abrahams Kiewitz Inc and the Legal Resources Centre – representing claimants in the silicosis and tuberculosis class action litigation – and the Occupational Lung Disease Working Group – representing African Rainbow Minerals, Anglo American SA, AngloGold Ashanti, Gold Fields, Harmony and Sibanye-Stillwater – are pleased to announce that the a full bench of the South Gauteng High Court on Friday 26 July 2019 approved the settlement agreement reached in the silicosis class action and that on the 10 December the settlement agreement became unconditional.

 This is an historic settlement, resulting from three years of extensive negotiations.
 The Agreement provides meaningful compensation to all eligible workers suffering from silicosis and/or tuberculosis who worked in these companies’ mines from 12 March 1965 to date.
 This is the very first class action settlement of its kind in South Africa.

 The parties to the agreement believe that a compromise settlement is far preferable for all concerned than an inevitably lengthy and expensive litigation process would be, allowing for claimants more quickly to receive compensation and relief for their conditions.

 Detail of the settlement agreement and Trust Deed